Last updated: September 12th, 2024

 If you are wondering how much is a dash of liquid, you’re not alone.
 As a dash is mostly used when measuring liquids for cocktails, not everyone has come across the term, let alone had to actually measure it.

 The end result: a smoky yet citrusy, bright yet soothing, and modern yet classy mezcal cocktail.
-So whether you are looking for summer or fall mezcal cocktails, we promise this Pineapple Mezcal Old Fashioned will be the one you keep coming back to.
+So if you are looking for a new summer cocktail, we promise this pineapple mezcal old fashioned will be the one you keep coming back to.

 Love this recipe?
 You may enjoy these other cocktail recipes, too: